 Life as a Student Ambassador

-Working as a Student Ambassador is a great way to improve personal and professional skills, be a part of a vibrant community of students and staff of the university who and earn money while you study.
+Working as a student ambassador is a terrific way to improve personal and professional skills, be a part of a vibrant community of students and staff of the university who and earn money while you study.

 Apart from the big open days, student ambassadors can work at mini open days, UCAS and higher education fairs, visit schools to give talks about life at university, and guide school students around campus on school visits.
 You can also help during different activities at your respective schools of study depending on demand from your lecturers.

-One of the best things about the ambassador job is that it is a very flexible job.
+One of the best things about the ambassador job is that it is a zero-hour contract job.
 Which means that you only work when you want to work, apart from the compulsory Open days whose dates are announced well in advance (and they are usually on the weekends).
-I would 100% advise every student to be an ambassador while at university because I have enjoyed every moment of it and have no doubt you will too.
+I would 100% advice every student to be an ambassador while at university because I have enjoyed every moment of it and have no doubt you will too.